SciRuby/sciruby.com/source/_posts/2017-08-29-gsoc-2017-support-to-import-export-of-more-formats.markdown

 > Code and tests were humbly cleaned;

-> with help of rubocop, rspec, rubocop-rspec and saharspec."
+> with help of rubocop, rspec, rubocop-rspec and saharspec.

+> Was this ambitious?

+> Yet some might think it was an ambitious idea;

+> And sure, they are all honourable men."

 Thanks to guidance from my mentors
 [Victor Shepelev](https://github.com/zverok), [Sameer Deshmukh](https://github.com/v0dro)